-Wasserstein spaces arise in a particular variant of the setting above. \begin{defi}[Wassertein space] Given a Polish metric space $Y$, its (quadratic) Wassertein space $\wass(Y)$ is the set of Borel probability measures $\mu$ on $Y$ with finite second moment, that is such that
+Wasserstein spaces arise in a particular variant of the setting above. \begin{defi}[Wasserstein space] Given a Polish metric space $Y$, its (quadratic) Wasserstein space $\wass(Y)$ is the set of Borel probability measures $\mu$ on $Y$ with finite second moment, that is such that

 endowed with the Wasserstein metric defined by

 \end{defi} From now on, the cost $c$ will therefore be $c=d^2$.